Sports in Art/Speed & Motion Exhibit:

 BB Americas Cultural Series opens exhibition featuring art creations inspired by the captivating and passionate universe of sports.
 Race car driver Helio Castroneves confirms his presence.

-The Indy champion has already confirmed his presence at the opening event on Monday, November 9 at the Banco do Brasil Brickell branch, featuring works by Rod Davila, Jotape, Sami Akl and Soco Freire.
+The Indy champion has already confirmed his presence at the opening event on Monday, November 9 at the BB Americas Brickell branch, featuring works by Rod Davila, Jotape, Sami Akl and Soco Freire.
 All with one thing in common, art inspired by sports, speed and motion.

 While Davila introduces us to his custom artwork for Helio Castroneves, reflecting how he is inspired by the driver’s accomplishments, Brazilian born and Florida based artist Soco Freire has also been allured by the intensity of the racetracks as she recently completed her second installation celebrating renowned and iconic Formula 1 champion Ayrton Senna.